‘We need to break down the boundaries’ for health care in Canada: Sparwood Mayor David Wilks - BC Local News

+A border community mayor is calling for better connectivity and communication across provincial borders when it comes to health records.

-Sparwood’s Mayor, David Wilks is taking on the cause of campaigning for the harmonization of electronic health records across Canada, saying that folks who lives in border communities were vulnerable to different systems across provincial borders.
+Mayor David Wilks of the District of Sparwood has talen on the cause of campaigning for the harmonization of electronic health records across Canada, saying that folks who lives in border communities were vulnerable to different systems across provincial borders.

 Wilks, who spent time on the parliamentary health committee during his time as a federal MP between 2011 and 2015, said that the committee often heard of issues with how the process of moving Canada’s health records online was hitting roadblocks.